 The Company has various equity investments in entities where it has the ability to exert significant influence over such entity, but does not control such entity.
 In these cases the criteria for consolidation have not been met and the Company is required to account for such investments under ASC 323-10; the Company has elected the FVO for its investments in unconsolidated entities.
-As of March 31, 2022 and December 31, 2021, the Company's investments in unconsolidated entities had an aggregate fair value of \$219.3 million and \$195.6 million, respectively, which is included on the Consolidated Balance Sheet in Investments in unconsolidated entities, at fair value.
-For the three-month periods ended March 31, 2022, and 2021, the Company recognized \$(5.5) million and \$6.6 million, respectively, in Earnings (losses) from investments in unconsolidated entities, on its Consolidated Statement of Operations.
-Certain of the entities that the Company accounts for under ASC 323-10 are deemed to be VIEs, and the maximum amount at risk is generally limited to the Company's investments in unconsolidated entities that have been deemed to be VIEs was \$76.8 million, respectively.
+As of June 30, 2022 and December 31, 2021, the Company's investments in unconsolidated entities had an aggregate fair value of \$192.3 million and \$195.6 million, respectively, which is included on the Consolidated Balance Sheet in Investments in unconsolidated entities, at fair value.
+For the three-month periods ended June 30, 2022, and 2021, the Company recognized \$(23.3) million and \$18.6 million, respectively, in Earnings (losses) from investments in unconsolidated entities, on its Condensed Consolidated Statement of Operations.
+For the six-month periods ended June 30, 2022, and 2021, the Company recognized \$(28.8) million and \$25.2 million, respectively, in Earnings (losses) from investments in unconsolidated entities, on its Consolidated Statement of Operations.
+Certain of the entities that the Company accounts for under ASC 323-10 are deemed to be VIEs, and the maximum amount at risk is generally limited to the Company's investment in the VIE.
+As of June 30, 2022 and December 31, 2021, the fair value of the Company's investments in unconsolidated entities that have been deemed to be VIEs was \$75.0 million and \$63.9 million, respectively.

-The following table provides details about the Company's investments in unconsolidated entities as of March 31, 2022 and December 31, 2021:
+The following table provides details about the Company's investments in unconsolidated entities as of June 30, 2022 and December 31, 2021: